CollectionBuilder/cb-docs/docs/pages/index.md

 CollectionBuilder templates come with a pre-configured "Home" page and skeleton "About" page which you will probably want to adjust to finish and polish your project.

-You can also add any type of additional pages you might want--this is great for building out interpretive content, using your collection data to tell stories.
+You can also add any type of additional pages you might want.
+This is great for building out interpretive content, using your collection data to tell stories.